 The basic source of loanable funds is customer deposits.
 Deposits cost the bank the interest it pays on them and the costs of processing, such as teller and check clearing services.
 Banks monitor the cost of funds to determine the interest rate to charge on loans.

 Availability of Funds

-The Federal Reserve controls the nation's supply of money and credit by raising or lowering reserve requirements and the discount rate.
-In addition, purchases and sales of government obligations, as directed by the FOMC, directly affect the availability of loanable funds.
+As discussed at the beginning of this chapter, the Federal Reserve controls the nation's supply of money and credit by raising or lowering reserve requirements and the discount rate and by buying and selling securities.